 Instructions

-- Add garlic, basil, oregano, salt, thyme, and chili flakes and and cook 1 minute.
+- Add the garlic, basil, oregano, salt, thyme, and chili flakes and cook for 1 minute.

-- Add tomatoes, roasted red peppers, and cream.
-Whisk together the corn starch and broth and stir into the pan as well.
+- Add the tomatoes, roasted red peppers, and cream.

-- Stir in spinach and cheeses and serve.
+- Stir in the spinach, mozzarella, and Parmesan.
+Taste and serve.

 Notes